Beee4life/action-logger/README.md

 The overall impact is minimal.

 * Upon activation a new database table named `{your table prefix}_action_logs` is created.
+* Upon activation a handful of default settings are stored in the database which was just created.
 * Every action is logged real-time, which is 1 row being stored in the database.
 * Upon plugin deactivation all settings are dropped to keep the database clean (except the preserve data option).
 * Upon plugin deletion (through WP admin) the database table `{your table prefix}_action_logs` is dropped (unless preserve data is selected in the options panel).
+* Upon plugin deletion (through WP admin) the `preserve data` option is deleted.

+## Installation

+Uploading a zip file
+1. Go to your WordPress Admin plugins page.
+1. Click on the "Upload" link near the top of the page and browse for the Action Logger zip file
+1. Activate the plugin by clicking `Activate` after installation.

+Uploading the extracted zip by FTP
+1. Extract the Action Logger zip file.
+1. Upload them by FTP to your plugins directory (mostly wp-content/plugins).
+1. Go to your WordPress Admin plugins page.
+1. Activate the plugin by clicking `Activate` after installation.

 ## Usage